visualengineers/reflex/readme.md

 ## Known issues

-* `Karma Test Explorer` Plugin for vs code does not work with the current npm workspace setup
+* `Karma Test Explorer` Plugin for vs code does not work well with the current npm workspace setup, as it does not identify the correct angular path.
+In order to use the plugin, the global angular installation is used as fallback.